HabiRabbu/GooseberryPortal/README.md

 ---

-# 🧩 How to Install
+# 🧩 How to Install Gooseberry Portal

+You can download Gooseberry Portal from the [Releases](https://github.com/HabiRabbu/GooseberryPortal/releases) page.

+---

+## 🔸 If the app installs without issues:

+You're all set!
+Just download the `.msix` file and open it to install.

+---

+## 🔸 If Windows blocks the install:

-Because this app isn't signed with a trusted certificate yet, Windows might block it.
-Here's how to install:
+Because the app isn't signed with a trusted certificate (yet), you may need to manually trust it.

+### Steps:

-1. Download and run `gooseberry-portal.msix`
+1. Download both files from the [Releases](https://github.com/HabiRabbu/GooseberryPortal/releases) page:
-   - If it fails, proceed to step 2

-2. Download `gooseberry-cert.cer` and double-click it

-3. In the wizard:
+   - `GooseberryPortal.msix`
+   - `GooseberryPortal.cer`

+2. **Install the certificate**:
+   - Double-click `GooseberryPortal.cer`
-   - Select **Local Machine**
+   - Choose **Local Machine**
-   - Choose **Place all certificates in the following store**
+   - Select **Place all certificates in the following store**
-   - Pick **Trusted People**
+   - Choose **Trusted People**
+   - Complete the wizard

+3. Run `GooseberryPortal.msix` again — it should now install without issues.

+---

+## 💡 Still not working?

+You can also try enabling Developer Mode:

+- Go to **Settings > Privacy & Security > For Developers**
+- Toggle **Developer Mode** ON

-4. After installing the certificate, run the `.msix` again.
+Then run the `.msix` file again.

-If you're unsure, you can also enable Developer Mode in Windows settings.
+Let me know if you run into issues!

 ---